Chart Color Schemes

 Bruce features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households comprise 59.4% of all households, including 19.3% couples with children, 31.8% couples without children, and 6.3% single parent families.
-Non-family households constitute the remaining 40.6%, with lone person households at 30.2% and group households making up 10.4%.
-The median household size is 2.3 people, which is smaller than the Australian Capital Territory average of 2.5.
+Family households dominate at 59.4% of all households, comprising 19.3% couples with children, 31.8% couples without children, and 6.3% single parent families.
+Non-family households make up the remaining 40.6%, with lone person households at 30.2% and group households comprising 10.4% of the total.
+The median household size of 2.3 people is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households